Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

 The MLEs of $\theta$ and $\pi$ under the constraints are once again obtained by the method of Lagrange multipliers as explained before:

-The profile likelihood modularity function can be obtained by plugging in the MLEs into the log-likelihood equation and then dropping the terms that do not depend on the class assignment:
+The profile likelihood quality function function can be obtained by plugging in the MLEs into the log-likelihood equation and then dropping the terms that do not depend on the class assignment: